zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

 ### Formal definition of the service pattern

-The service pattern is built around the two concepts of service specification and service implementations.
+The service pattern is built around the two concepts of service specifications and service implementations.
 A *service specification* for a service `X` is a module of the following form.
 ``` haskell
 -- | Specification of the X service.
 This module is intended to be imported